 When it comes down to running fast, the preference for a longer stride length or faster turnover is often questioned.
 For example, if we take Usain Bolt, you will notice that his stride length is predominantly longer than the average sprinter.

-Of course, he is tall, which is to his advantage; however, stride length is genuinely what gives him the edge over his competitors.
+Of course, he is tall, which is to his advantage; however, stride length genuinely gives him the edge over his competitors.
 He can cover the same amount of ground (100m) with fewer strides than his competitors.
 Now, frequency plays a role, but nothing is more significant than his stride length.

 So, how does one go about achieving a longer stride length?

 Not every runner will practice this technique.
 However, in elite runners such as Alysia Montano (800m), her shoulder rotation is most definitely visible.
-Some will argue that the amount of rotation in her shoulders is due to a lack of core stability.
-But it’s hard to argue core instability when she is running a personal best of 1:57.34.

 For example, Allyson Felix is an excellent 200m runner but struggles in the 100m.
-Her problem relies on the fact that her stride length is too long for the 100m.
+Her problem relies on the fact that her stride length is too long for 100m.
 But for that same reason, her stride length is perfect for the 200m.
 Finding the ideal balance is the key to any race.

 Olympic Sprinters: Why Should I Toe Drag?